An airline-by-airline guide to fees, pets, bumping & more

 Check out everything you could want to know about policies, fees and even hidden ways to save on each of the major airlines in America.

 First up, let’s talk pets.
 Most airlines don’t consider a service or emotional support animal a pet and have different policies for them, usually allowing them to fly at no extra cost.
 And woo-boy, has this become controversial.
 I’m looking at you, Dexter the peacock.

 Airlines typically require documentation showing you need this animal for travel and/or at your final destination and the doctor’s note typically has to include their medical license, proof you’re their patient and be dated within the past year.
-It’s also worth noting most airlines won’t let you sit in the exit row when you bring a service or support animal.
-Here are the policies among major airlines.
+Most airlines won’t let you sit in the exit row when you bring a service or support animal.
+Beyond these, here are the individual policies among major airlines.

-American Airlines: American Airlines announced an update to their policy on May 14, which goes into effect on July 1, 2018.
-Insects, hedgehogs and goats are now added to the restricted list.
-These pets must fit on your lap, at your feet or under the seat (without blocking the aisle).
-You’ll need to provide a reservation agent with your doctor’s note within 48 hours of your flight, as well as a request form, which you can find here.
+American Airlines: Animals must be "smaller than a 2-year-old child" and fit on your lap, at your feet or under the seat without blocking the aisle.
+However, the airline doesn't allow insects, hedgehogs or goats.
+Passengers need to provide a reservation agent with a doctor’s note within 48 hours of a flight, as well as a request form, which you can find here.

-United Airlines: Passengers must submit documentation from a mental health professional saying the support animal is essential for the passenger’s “mental health or treatment.”
-The airline must have this documentation at least 48 hour prior to the flight.
+United Airlines: Service or emotional support animals cannot travel on flights more than eight hours long and animals younger than four months old are not allowed.
+Passengers are required to submit documentation from a mental health professional saying the support animal is essential for the passenger’s “mental health or treatment.”
+The airline must have this documentation at least 48 hours prior to the flight.

 Virgin America: Policies for Virgin America throughout this piece are the same as Alaska Airlines, unless otherwise noted, as these two airlines officially merged in early 2018.